Series: AI for Doubters

 The ethical concerns about AI are real, and not using the technology doesn’t solve them

-Many doubters refuse AI on ethical grounds: training data taken without consent, labor displacement, environmental cost, concentration of power in a few companies.
-Those concerns are legitimate and worth thinking carefully about.
-The conclusion that the right response is to refuse the technology…
+Many doubters refuse AI on ethical grounds, training data taken without consent, labor displacement, environmental cost, power concentrated in a few companies, and those concerns are legitimate and worth weighing carefully.
+But refusing the technology entirely does not follow from them, and your refusal usually changes none of them.
+Here is the honest reckoning with AI’s real ethical problems.

 Read More »